 The retractors are removed.
 The cut edges of the patellar tendon are brought together.
 Scar tissue eventually binds the edges back together.
 To complete the operation, the surgeon stitches up the skin.

 Post Surgical Rehabilitation

-One of the first exercises your Physical Therapist will prescribe will be some gentle range of motion exercises for your knee to gradually regain full movement.
-This should be done within a pain-free range of motion, however, movement will be encouraged even if it causes a slight bit of discomfort as the movement itself can greatly assist with dispersing any inflammation as well as improving the overall level of pain.
-A stationary bicycle can be very useful in the initial stages of gaining range of motion in the knee, so if able, you will be encouraged to use one.
-Even if you are unable to fully rotate the pedals, the back and forth motion on the bike is an excellent method of slowly encouraging the knee to regain its full range of bending and straightening.
+One of the first exercises your child’s Physical Therapist will prescribe will be some gentle range of motion exercises to help the knee to gradually regain full movement.
+These exercises should be done within a pain free range of motion, however, movement will be encouraged even if it causes a slight bit of discomfort as the movement itself can greatly assist with dispersing any inflammation as well as improving the overall level of pain.
+A stationary bicycle can be very useful in the initial stages of gaining range of motion in the knee, so if able, your child will be encouraged to use one.
+Even if they are unable to fully rotate the pedals, the back and forth motion on the bike is an excellent method of slowly encouraging the knee to regain its full range of motion, and to get the swelling moving.

-When you are well under way with your rehabilitation, regular visits to Peak Performance Physical Therapy will end.
-Your Physical Therapist will continue to be a resource, but you will be in charge of doing your exercises as part of an ongoing home program.
-Generally, rehabilitation at Peak Performance Physical Therapy after surgery for quadriceps tendonitis goes extremely well and clients can return without difficulties to the activities they enjoy participating in.
-If however, your pain is lasting longer that your therapist thinks it should or you are not progressing as rapidly as they would expect, your therapist will ask you to follow up with your surgeon to ensure that there are no complicating factors impeding your rehabilitation.
+When you’re child is well under way with their rehabilitation, regular visits to Peak Performance Physical Therapy will end.
+Your Physical Therapist will continue to be a resource, but with your supervision, your child will be in charge of doing their exercises as part of an ongoing home program.
+Generally rehabilitation at Peak Performance Physical Therapy after surgery for Osgood Schlatter Disease goes extremely well and children can eventually return without difficulties to the activities they enjoy participating in.
+If, however, your child’s pain is lasting longer that your therapist thinks it should or your child is not progressing as rapidly as your therapist would expect, they will ask you to follow up with your child’s surgeon to ensure that there are no complicating factors from the surgery that are impeding rehabilitation.